 - Add the cooked chickpeas and cook for 6-8 minutes – you can also use canned chickpeas

-- Add the remaining 300ml of water, cover and cook for 8-10 minutes on a medium heat
+- Add the remaining 300ml of water, cover, and cook for 8-10 minutes on a medium heat

-- Serve with homemade roti / chapattis and then enjoy!
+- Serve with homemade roti/chapattis and then enjoy!

 Murgh Cholay is a dish often associated with festive occasions, family gatherings, and celebrations.
 It’s a symbol of the rich culinary heritage of South Asia, where flavors and spices come together to create memorable dining experiences.
 Sharing a hearty plate of Murgh Cholay is not just a meal; it’s a celebration of culture and togetherness.

 Murgh Cholay, with its succulent chicken, tender chickpeas, and aromatic spices, embodies the diversity and creativity of South Asian cuisine.
 It’s a dish that captures the essence of a region known for its rich flavors and culinary traditions.
-Whether you enjoy it in a bustling restaurant in Lahore, a home kitchen in Delhi, or recreate it in your own, Murgh Cholay is a delicious fusion that offers a symphony of flavors—a culinary journey that leaves a lasting impression.
+Whether you enjoy it in a bustling restaurant in Lahore, or a home kitchen in Delhi, or recreate it on your own, Murgh Cholay is a delicious fusion that offers a symphony of flavors—a culinary journey that leaves a lasting impression.